vabarbosa/simple-search-js/demo/README.md

-# Sample Themes for the Simple Search Service
+# Examples of the Simple Search Service using SimpleSearchJS

 ## nostyle.html